 Receives a second caution in a game

-shall be suspended for the following ASL game for which his or her team is scheduled, whenever that next game occurs and must pay a $10 fine for the sendoff prior to being reinstated to good standing.
+shall be suspended for the following FUSAAL game for which his or her team is scheduled, whenever that next game occurs and must pay a $10 fine for the sendoff prior to being reinstated to good standing.

 Games canceled do not count towards fulfillment of any game suspension.

 Players sent off from the final game of the fall season shall be suspended from the appropriate number of games of the spring season to complete the suspension and players sent off from the last game of the spring season shall be suspended from appropriate number of game of the following fall season.
-Players suspended from ASL outdoor league competition cannot fulfill their suspension by missing games in coed competition or in Over-30 competition.
+Players suspended from FUSAAL outdoor league competition cannot fulfill their suspension by missing games in coed competition or in Over-30 competition.
 Players who do not pay a fine for send offs shall not be eligible to play in future seasons until such fines are paid.

 Any player committing referee abuse, as defined by the policies of the USSF, shall incur a fine of $50 and a minimum suspension of three league games.
 Any player committing referee abuse for a second time shall be suspended for a minimum of one year from all NMSSA sanctioned play and required to post a $250 bond for a period one year when that player returns to League play.
 Further instances of referee abuse committed by a player shall result in additional one-year suspensions for each incident.